RamezCh/ChargeHub_Berlin/pdf.md

 **Aggregate Boundaries**

 Strict boundaries are enforced to maintain consistency.
 The **ChargingStationAggregate** solely owns the station's availability state and validation logic.
-The **MalfunctionAggregate** manages the lifecycle of reports but cannot directly mutate charging stations; it must emit events or use domain services to request status updates across boundaries.
+The **MalfunctionAggregate** manages the lifecycle of reports but cannot directly mutate charging stations.
+Instead, it emits domain events (e.g., `MalfunctionReportThresholdReached`), which are intercepted by event handlers.
+These handlers then invoke the necessary repository methods to update the station's availability in the `ChargingStationAggregate`, ensuring decoupling.

 #### Bounded Context Communication